onepanelio/core-docs/docs/reference/serverless-inference/create-with-workflow-task.md

    ```
 6. This will generate the model servers and assign names automatically.
 7. Execute the workflow
-8. To test the model, use this [jupyter notebook](https://github.com/onepanelio/python-sdk/blob/master/examples/deploy-and-consume-inference-api.ipynb)
+8. To test the model, use this [JupyterLab notebook](https://github.com/onepanelio/python-sdk/blob/master/examples/deploy-and-consume-inference-api.ipynb)